 Women of any age can develop any type of substance use disorder.
-The high occurrence of SUDs and mental health disorders together in women make longer term co-occurring disorder treatment a recommended option to explore.
-For women who have been treated previously for only a substance use disorder and did not receive simultaneous treatment for a co-occurring mental health disorder, the risk of relapse is higher, Undiagnosed trauma, including physical, emotional, or sexual abuse, abandonment by a parent, or living with a parent with an SUD or mental illness can also contribute to the development of SUDs in a woman later in life.
+The high occurrence of SUDs and mental health disorders together in women make longer-term co-occurring disorder treatment a recommended option to explore.
+For women who have been treated previously for only a substance use disorder and did not receive simultaneous treatment for a co-occurring mental health disorder, the risk of relapse is higher, Undiagnosed trauma, including physical, emotional, or sexual abuse, abandonment by a parent, or living with a parent with a SUD or mental illness can also contribute to the development of SUDs in a woman later in life.
 For women facing these concerns, extended care in safe living accommodations may be paramount.

 Women can develop any type of substance use disorder.

 Although movies, television, and other forms of pop culture may choose to focus on particular substances, such as alcohol or benzos, women seek treatment for all kinds of SUDs.
 This list includes cocaine, opiates, meth, marijuana, and much more.
 A woman’s age and environment may affect what she has access to and that can change over time.

 Women may have more than one SUD at the same time.

 Women seeking support for a substance disorder may be using more than one substance at any given time.
 For example, the use of alcohol by day and marijuana at night could be one woman’s routine.
 Again, access to a substance can change and she may choose whatever becomes available to get high and use two or more substances.

 Women are likely to have co-occurring mental health disorders.

-It’s not uncommon for a woman with an SUD to have a co-occurring mental health disorder, such as depression, anxiety, trauma or PTSD.
+It’s not uncommon for a woman with a SUD to have a co-occurring mental health disorder, such as depression, anxiety, trauma, or PTSD.
 She may not know she has a mental health condition that is exacerbating her substance use.
-Her mental health disorder may not be evident to her personally or been previously diagnosed.
+Her mental health disorder may not be evident to her personally or have been previously diagnosed.
 The presence of the mental health disorder may precede the SUD or the frequent use of substances may have contributed to the development of the mental health disorder.